 - "clientbound/minecraft:level_chunk_with_light"

-- Click "Download" on the Packet Fixer mod (it should be the first result)
+- Click Download on the Packet Fixer mod (it should be the first result) and wait for the installation to complete.

-- Download the Packet Fixer mod from Modrinth
+- Download the Packet Fixer mod from the official Modrinth website.

-- Place the downloaded .jar file in your client's "mods" folder
+- Place the downloaded .jar file directly into your game client's mods folder.

 Step 4: Restart Your Server

-- Check mod compatibility: Some mods may conflict with each other, causing packet issues
+- Check mod compatibility: Some mods may conflict with each other, causing unexpected packet issues.
+Outdated mods can also be the culprit, so keep your pack updated!

-- NBT tag errors: Often caused by mods that store large amounts of data in single items or blocks
+- NBT tag errors: These are often caused by mods that store massive amounts of data in single items, like fully loaded backpacks or storage drives.

-- Compression errors: May indicate issues with world generation or complex redstone contraptions
+- Compression errors: This usually indicates issues with massive world generation rendering or extremely complex redstone contraptions lagging the chunk.

-By following this guide, you should be able to resolve most "Failed to decode packet" errors in your Minecraft modpack.
-The Packet Fixer mod is a simple yet effective solution that addresses the root cause of these common connection problems, allowing you and your friends to enjoy your modded Minecraft world without frustrating disconnects.
+By following this guide, you should be able to resolve most decoding errors.
+The Packet Fixer mod is a simple yet effective solution that addresses the root cause of these common connection problems.
+If you are still running into crashes after applying these fixes, no worries!
+Just open a support ticket and our team will gladly jump in and help get your friends connected.